deduce

 end

-To replace length([x]) with 1, we rewrite using the length_one theorem instantiated at U and x.
+To replace length([x]) with 1, we rewrite using the list_length_one theorem instantiated at U and x.
 Note that we use < and > when instantiating a type parameter and we use [ and ] when instantiating a term parameter.

-rewrite length_one<U>[x]
+rewrite list_length_one<U>[x]

 Deduce tells us that the current goal has become